 We all (think we) know what surgery is, and what a surgeon does.
 We think we know what psychiatry does.
 But most people will admit that they do not really know what rehabilitation is or what someone working in rehabilitation does.
-Some people assume that rehabilitation is really just a posh ward for ‘therapy’, or even just physiotherapy.
+Some people assume that rehabilitation is really just a posh word for ‘therapy’, or even just physiotherapy.
 This lack of understanding of rehabilitation has consequences.
 One is the low priority given to rehabilitation.
-This section of the website will explain what rehabilitation is.
+This section of the website will explain what rehabilitation is …

 As an illustration of exactly how little rehabilitation is understood, consider how NHS-England answered the question, “What is rehabilitation?”, in their guide on commissioning rehabilitation, which was published in 2016 (see here):